 We drove in and easily found the beer kegs.
 However, no employees were in sight.
 So we continued our quest.

 Around us was signage, similar to their billboard advertising.
-Its goal, to confirm the rumour that ‘gorgeous women’ not only run the brewery but are in fact, the only employees.
+Its goal is to confirm the rumour that ‘gorgeous women’ not only run the brewery but are in fact, the only employees.

 Hold on… let’s take a closer look.
 Does the blonde on the right look a lot like Jeff?